-EU meets over 10 000 students at schools across Singapore to ignite desire to build a better world
+EU meets 10 000+ students to ignite desire to build a better world

 The EU’s role as a peacemaker: What is the EU and how does it affect you?
 What is the EU doing to fight climate change and promote green growth?
 How is the EU promoting digitalisation and cultural exchange?